 EQIP funds provide cost-sharing assistance to agricultural producers to help them implement “conservation” practices.
 The money is disbursed by the NRCS through contracts with the producers.
 It’s a called a cost-sharing program because the producer is supposed to share in the cost of the EQIP project.
-Most of the EQIP assistance awarded to public lands ranchers is used to fund the construction of new livestock waters and pasture fences.
+Most of the EQIP assistance awarded to public land ranchers is used to fund the construction of new livestock waters and pasture fences.
 Typically, the money is used to purchase the materials, while the ranchers contribute the labor.
-In other words, there’s usually little out-of-pocket expense for the ranchers, and if they pay somebody to complete the labor, it’s a convenient tax deduction against the EQIP assistance, which is taxable income.
+In other words, there’s usually little out-of-pocket expense for the ranchers, and if they pay somebody to complete the labor, it’s a convenient tax deduction against their EQIP assistance, which is taxable income.
 Furthermore, there’s nothing to prevent an EQIP recipient from being the fencing contractor for a neighboring EQIP recipient, so that the labor they perform is deductible for each of them.

 2019 EQIP Audit

 The amount of money the NRCS pays to help producers implement EQIP projects isn’t based upon receipts, invoices, or evidence of the local actual costs.
 Instead, the NRCS uses a payment schedule of the estimated costs of various practices in order to reduce the workload associated with collecting specific actual cost data.
 In September 2019 the USDA’s Officer of Inspector General Audit Report 10601-0005-31 found that, “component costs used to calculate financial assistance to EQIP producers are outdated and may not consistently represent the producer’s cost to implement conservation practices.”
 This lead to agricultural producers being “unreasonably compensated.”
 The auditors stated that:

 “Because NRCS relied on outdated and inaccurate component prices to calculate payment schedules, we question over $2.16 billion obligated for FYs 2016–2017.”